Room: King Willem Alexander

 Session Description

-This session will present innovative pretreatment technologies, including biomass feeding, hydrothermal liquefaction and for biochar production.
+This oral session will present innovative pretreatment technologies, including biomass feeding, hydrothermal liquefaction and for biochar production.

 Chair